CVVisualPSETeam/Dokumente/Testphase/tests.md

                 The information about the image in the collapsable should be correct.
                 "Show full image" should work.

-###DepthMatchView
+###PointMatchView
-__Source:__ /manual\_test/depthviewtest
+__Source:__ /manual\_test/pointmatchviewtest

-__Executable:__ /build/debug/test\_manual\_depthviewtest
+__Executable:__ /build/debug/test\_manual\_pointmatchviewtest

-__DepthMatchView Test:__
+__PointMatchView Test:__

-This test shows a depthmatchview, it should only end if you close the window manually.
+This test shows a PointMatchView, it should only end if you close the window manually.
-The matches should be schow as points with a radius with is proportional to the match distance, keypoints arent visible nad/or selecteable.
+The matches should be shown as points with a radius which is proportional to the match distance, keypoints are not visible and/or selecteable.

 All classes like zoomableimage, zoomableoptpane, synczoomwidget, match Management,... should work correctly.

 ___"Match Settings":___
-        you can select matches with the selections and settings should only applied to the selected matches.
+        you can select matches with the selections and settings should only be applied to the selected matches.

 ___"KeyPoint Settings":___